qiaoen17/tp/docs/UserGuide.md

 ### Adding student's attendance : `attendance`

+This feature allows you to take attendance of your students after each tutorial.
+It helps you to increment a student's attendance by 1.
-Increases student's attendance by 1.
-You can enter this command after each tutorial for students who attended that particular tutorial.
-At the end of the semester, you can have an overview of all the students' attendance for grading purposes (participation marks).
+At the end of the semester, you can have an overview of all the students' attendance for grading

 Format: `attendance INDEX`

-* Increment attendance to the student at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed student list.

 Example: